espruino/EspruinoDocs/devices/EspruinoBoard.md

 Known Problems
 ------------

-* Currently, PWM outputs (via ```analogWrite```) won't work on pin A9 ([bug](https://github.com/espruino/Espruino/issues/142))
+* PWM output (via ```analogWrite```) on B4 and A6 at the same time is not possible (as they share timer hardware)
 * You can't setWatch on two pins with the same number (eg. A5 and C5) - it's a limitation of the STM32F1
 * You can't use ```setWatch``` on B11/C11/D11 and enable ```setDeepSleep```, as A11 is watched in order to wake when USB is plugged in
 * The USB bootloader as shipped on Espruino KickStarter boards requires the APB1 clock frequency to be changed before it will work reliably.
-This is handled by the Web IDE's flasher ([diff](https://github.com/espruino/EspruinoWebIDE/commit/476c6755cf243b5ac81a559f907d65900b961dde)) and also Espruino's version of [stm32loader.py](https://github.com/espruino/Espruino/blob/master/scripts/stm32loader.py).
+This is automatically handled by the Web IDE's flasher ([diff](https://github.com/espruino/EspruinoWebIDE/commit/476c6755cf243b5ac81a559f907d65900b961dde)), and also Espruino's version of [stm32loader.py](https://github.com/espruino/Espruino/blob/master/scripts/stm32loader.py) *if* you supply the `-k` switch.

 Troubleshooting
 -------------